V4Fire/Client/src/core/theme-manager/README.md

 This module provides an API for managing the appearance themes of applications.

-## How to use?
+## How To Use?

-It is necessary to create an instance of the ThemeManager class and set it in the options:
+It is necessary to create an instance of the ThemeManager class and set in its settings:

-1. where to store the user's theme (for example, in cookies);
+1. Where to store the user's theme (for example, in cookies).
-2. the engine that will allow determining the user's default theme (for example, the user's OS has a dark theme enabled).
+2. The engine that will allow determining the user's default theme (for example, if the user's OS has dark mode enabled).

 ```typescript
 import { from } from 'core/cookies';